Antoaneta Sawyer, Ph. D.

 Recent mega-study published in Neurology, conducted by (Whitmeret al., 2008) suggests that dementia may also be more common among patients with central obesity, comparatively with non obese individuals.
 More than 6,500 patients took part in this study for a period between 1964–1973y.
 They all had their abdominal diameters measured, and were then followed, for another 36 years.
 In addition to the incidence of dementia, there were considered other factors as: gender, age, ethnic background, level of education, marital status, and the presence of absence of diabetes, hypertension, dylipidemia, stroke, and heart disease.
 Out of all 6,600 evaluated patients, 1,049 (16 %) were ultimately diagnosed with dementia.
 When these patients were further analyzed, it was determined that they all had greatest abdominal diameter (nearly three times the risk of developing dementia) when compared to patients with the smallest abdominal diameter.
 The researchers concluded that despite both diabetes and hypertension increase the risk of dementia, abdominal obesity by itself is the main significant risk factor for dementia.
 Hence, metabolic syndrome is a significant predictor for dementia appearance in advanced age (Whitmer et al., 2008).

+The exact Alzheimer’s etiopathogenesis is still under research as most of the available studies have failed to provide conclusive evidence of the exact cause and mechanism of appearance of the disease of the advanced generation.
 The main pathogenetic mechanism behind Alzheimer is the general failure of brain cells- neurons.
 Two abnormal formations (structures) - plaques and tangles are blamed as prime suspects in damaging the human brain neurons.
 While plaques build between neurons and contain deposits of a protein called beta-amyloid- tangles are twisted fibers inside the dying neurons.
 Above all their formation is mainly localized in the hippocampus- the zone of the human brain correlated with learning and memory.
 Mainly the main damage is due to the interruption among neurons leading to miss-communication and progressive loss of that main human privilege.
 Those pathologic formations are engaging the outer layer of the human brain and involve abstract thinking, short term memory loss, rapid changes in mood, behavior and correct judgment, fundamental changes in personality, loss of initiative, memory and finely speech and breathing.

 Another pathogenetic explanation behind the Alzheimer's disease (AD) is marked by a major loss of the brain synapses (connections between neurones) needed to process information and to retain memory.
 While there are drug therapies used to help delay progression of AD, those medications are loaded with side effects and, if they work at all, the effects only last for a short term.
 When the disease progresses it robs people with Alzheimer's of their short and then long term memory, logistic ability of thinking and as a final step- the quality of life.